 Dr. Frank Ochberg has watched the story around pharmacist Jerome Ersland unfold with great interest, given Ochberg’s expertise on post traumatic stress disorder and Ersland’s status as a military veteran.

+Back in the warOchberg thinks there might be yet another explanation for Ersland’s actions.
+The answer might rest in the place left to explore — Ersland’s mind.
 "If a person suffers from PTSD (post traumatic stress disorder) from a military situation, they might not always see it coming,” said Ochberg, who has helped research and define the disorder.
 "But I’ve talked to many veterans and have testified to this before in many, many trials.